HNK Solicitors HNK Solicitors

 When you are placed under arrest, there are three points police must convey to you as soon as practicable:

-1. They have to inform you that you are being arrested
+1. They must inform you that you are being arrested

 2. They need to inform you of what crime you are being arrested for

-3. They have to explain the necessity of arresting you
+3. They must explain the necessity of arresting you

 The police should dictate these to you as soon as practicable, and the UK Miranda Rights or police caution usually follows them.
 The police officer must ensure you understand and arrange for a translator or support should you have trouble with what they are relaying to you.